 The navigation bar is present on most screens.
 Exceptions are the startup screen and screens indicating the HemoSphere advanced monitor has stopped monitoring.
-The example shown below for figure 5-1 is during invasive monitoring on a graphical trend monitoring screen.
+The example shown below for Figure 5-2 on page 92 is during invasive monitoring on a graphical trend monitoring screen.
 All available icons are described in detail below.